Settorezero/Arlok/docs/assembly.md

 > When you see the screw measure in millimeters: this is the length of the threaded part.

+There is a [video on youtube](https://youtu.be/yHwYimkA6Dw) showing the assemblying process.
+It's in italian language but video is very useful for understanding how certain parts must be placed correctly.

 ![Arlok Parts](../media/arlok_parts.jpg)

 ### Preliminary Steps